Gypsy Moth Aerial Spray Program 2019

 How and when will the spray program be completed?

 Aerial spraying will be conducted by a single engine helicopter with an ultra low volume spray system.
 During spraying, the helicopter will fly approximately 10-30 meters (50-100 feet) above the treetops between 5am and 8:30 am.
-Exact dates for the spray are weather dependent but will occur between May 10 and June 15th, 2018.
-It is estimated that two days of spraying will be required to treat the identified targeted areas.
+The second and final spray will take place on Saturday, June 8, 2019.
 Monitoring will occur post spray to see how effective it was and how the trees respond via leaf out.

 What will be sprayed?